-Aquilegia ‘Black Barlow’ has blooms in a purple so dark it could be mistaken for black.
-The fully double flowers have no spurs and we think they resemble mini Dahlias.
-Unlike most Aquilegias, the blooms of Aquilegia ‘Black Barlow’ tend to face outward, better showing off their beauty.
+Aquilegia ‘Black Barlow’ has blooms of a purple so dark it could be mistaken for black.
+These fully double flowers have no spurs and we think they look a little like mini Dahlias.
+Unlike most Aquilegias, they tend to face outward, better showing off their beauty.

 Spring to Summer